 In the middle of my performing years, I discovered “professional organizing” and immediately started my biz, Personalized Organization, as a way to earn money to support my acting career.
 It worked.
 Really, really well.

 I fell in love with both organizing and the autonomy of running my own business.
-In 2004, after a semi-torturous, 18 month deliberation, I decided to leave acting to focus on organizing full-time.
+After a semi-torturous, 18 month deliberation, I decided to leave acting to focus on organizing full-time.
 The business exploded – in a good way.
-Eventually, I had two associate organizers working for me.
+Soon, I had two associate organizers working for me.

-During this period, my skill sets and knowledge base grew tremendously.
-I learned how to make a service-based business run smoothly and I invested substantially in educating myself about internet marketing, copywriting, and product development.
+During this period, I learned how to make a service-based business run smoothly and I invested substantially in educating myself about internet marketing, copywriting, and product development.
 Thus, I am well-equipped to steer clients towards the business approaches and tactics that will work best for them and away from the pitfalls and mistakes that many of my colleagues and I have encountered.

 I fully understand the unusual and demanding dynamics of dealing with the unpredictable schedule, sporadic work hours, and unexpected fluctuations in income that come with a creative, entrepreneurial, self-employed life.
 The good news is I can teach you how to make plans, adjust plans, and find a sense of security within the seeming insecurity of it all.